 - 1. Turn the furnace thermostat switch OFF. - 2.
 Remove all foods and items that may cause odors from cabinets and refrigerator. - 3.
 Clean and defrost the refrigerator.
 Prop the door open slightly to allow any odors to dissipate.
-Place an open box of baking soda inside the refrigerator to help absorb odors. - 4.
-Fully charge the batteries.
-Batteries must have at least 80% charge to survive freezing temperatures and long period of non-use.
-We recommend that you connect a battery charger or plug in the shoreline once a month during long-term storage periods to maintain battery charge and to avoid sulfating.
-If connecting a charger directly to batteries, turn the House/Coach Battery
+Place an open box of baking soda inside the refrigerator to help absorb odors.

+4. Storage: